enochakinbode/hack-ls/README.md

 # Hack (Nand2Tetris) Language Server

-A Language Server Protocol (LSP) implementation in C++ for the Hack assembly language from the Nand2Tetris course.
+A Language Server Protocol (LSP) server implementation in C++ for the Hack assembly language from the Nand2Tetris course.

 ## Architecture